Oral Aversion and Feeding Behaviors

 Early supportive interventions to help guide a positive feeding experience should include:

-- Breastfeed when possible – research indicates that bottle-fed preterm infants experience a significantly higher level of physical stress than breastfed preterm infants.¹ Although most infants in the NICU will require bottles at some point, it is important to remember to allow breastfeeding when possible, and not to steer clear from breastfeeding because the baby may have to “work harder.”
-Breastfeeding attempts should always precede any bottle feeds.
+- Breastfeed when possible – research indicates that bottle-fed preterm infants experience a significantly higher level of physical stress than breastfed preterm infants.
+It is important to remember to allow breastfeeding when possible, and not to steer clear from breastfeeding because the baby may have to “work harder.”
+Breastfeeding attempts should always precede any other feeds.

 - Multidisciplinary team approach – collaboration helps to develop a plan to ensure safe and positive feeding experiences are carried out.
 This team includes, but is not limited to, neonatologists, SLPs, OTs, and nursing staff.